-The following chart depicts what you can anticipate to happen with your application:
+The following chart depicts what you can anticipate happening with your application:

-- •Obtain material necessary to prepare your application, such as position description and job application guide Prepare and submit your application online Application received at Council Acknowledgement of application forwarded to applicants After closing date all applications assessed by selection panel • Suitable candidates will undertake McQuaig Assessment •Short listed applicants notified and interview arrangements made •Unsuccessful applicants notified in writing •Interviewed applicants assessed for suitability to the position Suitable applicant/s undertakes pre-employment national criminal history check and childrelated employment screening Suitable applicant/s undertakes pre-employment functional assessment • An offer of employment is issued to the preferred applicant Successful applicant accepts and signs letter of offer outlining employment terms and conditions.
-If negoti of any terms or conditions is required the relevant person must be contacted •All applicants whom have been interviewed, but are unsuccessful will be notified in writing - Before a prospective employee can commence with Glen Innes Severn Council, a pre-employment functional assessment screening is conducted to ensure that the candidate is physically fit for employment in that particular field.
-Council will cover the costs of this assessment.
+- All applications assessed by selection panel - Short listed applicants notified by email and interview arrangements made Unsuccessful applicants notified in writing - Interviewed applicants assessed for suitability to the position this may include a - - An employment contract is generated and issued to the preferred applicant electronically - Successful applicant accepts and signs letter of contract outlining employment terms and conditions.
+If negotiation of any terms or conditions is required the relevant person must be contacted - All applicants who have been interviewed and are unsuccessful will be notified in writing - Before a prospective employee can commence with Glen Innes Severn Council, pre-employment checks including referee checks, psychometric assessment, functional assessment and police check must be undertaken.
+Some positions also require a Working with Children (WWC) check and NDIS screening check.